bluething/exercise-reactive/reactiveprogrammingwithrxjava/src/main/java/io/github/bluething/reactive/reactiveprogrammingwithrxjava/ch1/README.md

     void onCompleted()
 }
 ```
-`onNext()`.
+- `onNext()`.
 Can be never be called, only once, many, or infinite times.
-`onError()`.
+- `onError()`.
 Terminal event, called only once.
-`onCompleted()`.Terminal event, called only once.
+- `onCompleted()`.Terminal event, called only once.

 When a terminal event is called, the Observable stream is finished and no further events can be sent over it.
 Terminal events might never occur if the stream is infinite and does not fail.

-Advance type of Observer is Subscriber, for interactive pull.
+Advance type of Observer is `Subscriber`, for interactive pull.
 ```java
 interface Subscriber<T> implements Observer<T>, Subscription {
     void onNext(T t)